Cupprum/vim-rf/README.md

 [`help tags`](http://vimhelp.appspot.com/helphelp.txt.html#%3Ahelptags)
 manually (e.g. `:helptags ALL`).

 Would you like to try this plugin before installation inside Vim environment?
 Now you can thanks to Docker.
 Just run `docker run --rm -it vimrobotframework/vim_rf:0.1.0 bash` and try it out.
-If you would like to edit Robot Framework Test Suite with this Contanier, just specify flag `-v $(pwd)/rf_project_directory:/rf_project_directory` to mount specific folder.
+If you would like to edit Robot Framework Test Suite with this Contanier, just specify flag `-v $(pwd)/rf_project_directory:/rf_project_directory` to mount specific directory.

 ## Contributing